krzemienski/claudecodeui/docs/REACT_NATIVE_IMPLEMENTATION_CONTEXT.md

 ## Next Steps on Mac

 1. Clone repository and checkout `feature/react-native` branch
-2. Run the setup script: `./scripts/execute-react-native-conversion.sh`
+2. Review all documentation files in /docs
+3. Search mem0 for stored patterns using the provided keys
-3. Start working through todos in order (rn-1 through rn-25)
+4. Start working through todos in order (rn-1 through rn-25)
+5. For each task:
-4. Search mem0 for patterns before implementing each feature
+   - Search mem0 for relevant patterns
+   - Use Context7 for latest library docs
+   - Implement with production standards
-5. Test with real Docker backend (no mocks)
+   - Test with real Docker backend (no mocks)
-6. Store all learnings back to mem0
+   - Store new learnings back to mem0
-7. Commit progress frequently
+6. Commit progress frequently with clear messages

 ---